-- Coagulation testing market we are working with Siemens Healthcare Diagnostics, Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
-The first such product developed with Siemens, the Xprecia StrideTM Coagulation Analyzer, received CE mark approval on December 9, 2014 and is now being released by Siemens in Europe.
-Under the terms of a supply agreement with Siemens ("Supply Agreement"), UBS acts as exclusive manufacturer of test strips for this product and two further tests still in development with Siemens.
-We are also developing our own Prothrombin Time International Normalized Ratio ("PT-INR") test targeted at the patient self-test market and intend to enter into distribution arrangements with respect to that test. - Blood glucose we will provide services to LifeScan as required from time to time, pursuant to a Master Services and Supply Agreement ("Master Services and Supply Agreement") and a development and research agreement ("Development and Research Agreement") with LifeScan. - Other electrochemical-cell based tests we are working on proving the broader applicability of our technology platform, including tests based on enzymatic, immunoassay and molecular diagnostic methods.
-We may seek to enter into collaborative arrangements, strategic alliances or distribution agreements with respect to any tests arising from this work.
+Xprecia StrideTM Coagulation Analyzer in the US.
+Under the terms of a supply agreement with Siemens ("Supply Agreement"), UBS is the manufacturer of test strips for this product and two further tests still in development for Siemens.
+We are also developing our own Prothrombin Time International Normalized Ratio ("PT-INR") test for use in decentralized settings including the patient self-test market and are currently negotiating arrangements with distributors in initial markets with respect to that test.

+- Blood glucose we provide services to LifeScan as required from time to time, pursuant to a Master Services and Supply Agreement ("Master Services and Supply Agreement") and a development and research agreement ("Development and Research Agreement") with LifeScan. - Other electrochemical-cell based tests we are working on demonstrating the broader application of our technology platform, including its application to diagnostic tests based on enzymatic, immunoassay and molecular diagnostic methods.
+We may seek to enter into collaborative arrangements, strategic alliances or distribution agreements with respect to any products or technologies arising from this work.